propelorm/Propel/cookbook/symfony2/the-symfony2-security-component-and-propel.markdown

 Symfony2 lets you to create a custom provider by using a service.
 So you can write your own custom provider and the `PropelBundle` provides a dedicated class to ease that: `ModelUserProvider`.

-The `ModelUserProvider` takes two arguments:
+The `ModelUserProvider` takes three arguments:

 * A _class name_ which is the Propel class that owns the logic of your users;
+* A _proxy class name_ which is required to manage objects that implement the `UserInterface` interface;
 * A _property name_ which is the property to retrieve your users (default is: `username`).

 Basically, you'll have to declare a service: